U.S., Canada, Mexico sign trade deal, Trump shrugs off Congress hurdle

 Mexico’s President Enrique Pena Nieto, who awarded Jared Kushner, Trump’s son-in-law and adviser, with Mexico’s highest order for foreigners, was warmer.
 On his last day in office, he said the new deal was forged with the “firm belief that we are stronger and more competitive.”

-Legislators from the three countries still have to approve the pact, officially known as the United States-Mexico-Canada Agreement (USMCA), before it goes into effect and replaces the North American Free Trade Agreement (NAFTA).
+Legislators from the three countries must still approve the pact, officially known as the United States-Mexico-Canada Agreement (USMCA), before it goes into effect and replaces NAFTA.

+Presumptive incoming Speaker of the House Nancy Pelosi described the deal as a “work in progress” that lacks worker and environment protections.

+“This is not something where we have a piece of paper we can say yes or no to,” she said at a press conference on Friday, noting that Mexico had yet to pass a law on wages and working conditions.

-However, Trump and U.S. Trade Representative Robert Lighthizer said on Friday they were confident the agreement would pass Congress.
+Still, Trump and U.S. Trade Representative Robert Lighthizer expressed confidence the agreement would pass Congress.

 “It’s been so well reviewed I don’t expect to have very much of a problem,” Trump said.